microsoft/vision-ai-developer-kit/machine-learning-reference/notebooks/README.md

 Select a notebook in `machine-learning-reference\notebooks` to run it.
 Set the kernel to **Python 3.6 - AzureML**.

 ## Notebooks in this repo
-The `00-aml-configuration.ipynb` contains the basic steps to setup the environment for Azure ML.
+The `00-aml-configuration.ipynb` contains the basic steps to setup the environment for Azure ML. _This step is important to complete your `config.json` file_

 There are 4 notebooks in this folder as sample tutorials for the Vision AI Developer Kit.
 `01-convert-model-containerize.ipynb` uses a pretained Mobilenet/Tensorflow model to convert and deploy on the Vision AI Dev Kit.